Panday (character): 1990s

 In 1993, Ramon "Bong" Revilla, Jr. headlined the film Dugo ng Panday ("Blood of the Smith") as a descendant and namesake of the original Flavio and Edu Manzano as the antagonist.
 The plot of the film takes place centuries after the first Flavio's death and then his descendant finds the sword because of his pure heart, and takes up his mantle as the Panday.
 Meanwhile, Lizardo's brain has been transplanted to an alien cyborg body (played by Manzano), while his head (still played by Alvarado) is preserved in a tank.
 Eventually, the new Panday destroys the cyborg and kills the head.
 In contrast to Poe's Flavio, this Flavio wears a brown vest.
 He also has to defeat the spirit of the first Panday when he claims the Panday's sword.

 Also released in 1993 was Pandoy: Ang Alalay ng Panday ("Pandoy, the Smith's Lackey"), a parody of and homage to the original film series, which starred comedy actor Joey de Leon as Pandoy.
-In the film, the Panday is absent and a stable boy named Pandoy became the new blacksmith and he gets rid of the pirates and white slavers lead by villainous Redentor (portrayed by Joel Torre) who is terrorizing his town.
+In the film, the Panday is absent and a stable boy named Pandoy became the new blacksmith and he gets rid of the pirates and white slavers led by villainous Redentor (portrayed by Joel Torre) who is terrorizing his town.
 The film features a subplot of Pandoy having to choose between two romantic interests.
 He has a sidekick named Kadyo (Richie D'Horsie), who calls himself "ang alalay ng alalay ng Panday" (the lackey of the lackey).

 A film in 1998 entitled Hiwaga ng Panday ("Mystery of the Smith") stars Jinggoy Estrada as Guiller, a gunsmith, and Kris Aquino as Emy, his love interest.
 The story starts as Flavio, the original Panday, finds the meteorite.
 He is shown fighting the Japanese during World War II, using his sword to deflect bullets, and survives into old age.
 Mortally wounded after facing a criminal gang armed with automatic rifles, he was able to kill them nevertheless and plant his magic sword into the wall of a small chapel, and only one with a clean heart and noble intentions may pull it out.
 In the present day, Guiller, an expert gunsmith and protector of the poor, meets Emy after both are taken hostage by criminals.
 Guiller becomes the new Panday after he retrieves the sword and fights a kidnap-for-ransom gang.
 The sword is melted and reforged into a shotgun which fires bullets and stun rays.
 It magically turns back to a sword when needed.
 Unlike all other incarnations of the Panday, Guiller wears a black jacket and jeans.
 He is at times aided by the spirit of Flavio, and he defeats the criminal who shot Flavio in a sword fight after the latter arose from Hell wielding the "sword of darkness", with Flavio appearing to take over his body to deal the final blow.
 At the end, another meteor falls and then returns to the heavens after Guiller/Flavio plants the sword into it for a final time.